sortedstartup/course-ai-agents/README.md

 ## Step 2: Create the Agent Code

 ### 2.1 Create the Main Agent File
-Create `agent.py` in your agent folder and add code to call mcp servers and create agent
+Create `agent.py` in my-agent folder and add code to call mcp servers and create agent

 ## Step 3: Create a Custom MCP Server (Optional)